2026 Tail Lights Buyers Guide

 LED vs Halogen Technology

-LED tail lights last longer, use less power, and illuminate faster than halogen bulbs.
-However, they cost more upfront and may require additional resistors to prevent hyper-flashing with turn signals.
+LED tail lights last longer, consume less power, and provide brighter illumination than halogen bulbs.
+However, some vehicles may require resistors or additional wiring modifications when upgrading from halogen to LED.

-Ensure replacement tail lights meet DOT (Department of Transportation) safety standards for legal road use.
+All tail lights must meet Department of Transportation standards for brightness, color temperature, and beam pattern.
 Non-compliant lights can result in traffic citations and may not provide adequate visibility to other drivers.

 Installation Complexity